Secours aux Sinistrés de Boko Haram

 Boko Haram Victims Relief (BHVR)

 BHVR was previously a Canadian non-profit corporation, however, despite our efforts, we were unsuccessful in raising significant sums of money for victims of Boko Haram.
-Therefore at our AGM in February 2016 the membership decided to dissolve the corporation.
-However, we intend to maintain this website and the informational functions of BHVR .
-We do however wish to offer our visitors inform about Boko Haram and encouragement to donate generously to those NGOs, international and national, that are operating effectively in the region.
-Our Partners page identifies many of these charities.
+Therefore at our AGM in February 2016 the membership decided to dissolve the corporation but maintain this website and the informational functions of BHVR .
+We continue to encourage our readers to donate generously to those NGOs, international and national, that are operating effectively in the region.
+Our Partners page identifies several of these charities.

 The Urgent Context of our Work